Visiting Teacher-Scholar Fellow

 He is a member of American Association of Geographers and American Geophysical Union.
 He wishes to foster a broad relationship within and beyond the Stetson community by collaborative research, service, and teaching.

-- Janardan's research experience includes vegetation response to climate change in the Himalayas, climate vulnerability and adaptation mapping in different parts of the world, and spatial statistical approaches to modelling water quality.
+- Janardan's research experience includes vegetation response to climate change in the Himalayas, climate vulnerability and adaptation mapping in different parts of the world, and spatial statistical approaches to modeling water quality.
 He is also involved in various multidisciplinary research including narrative analysis in socioecological systems and community resilience.
 At Stetson Janardan is involved in Institute of Water and Environmental Resilience's various research projects including vulnerability and adaptation analysis of South-East United States and various environmental research projects involving counties and cities in Florida.

 - Mainali J, Chang H (2020).
 Putting space into modeling landscape and water quality relationships in the Han River basin, South Korea.
 Computers, Environment and Urban Systems.
 2020 May; 81:101461.